DataIntellectTech/TorQ/docs/dataaccess.md

 2. Ensure your TorQ stack is not running
 3. Navigate to the appropriate testing directory
 4. Run `. run.sh -d`

+# Further Integration

+This section describes the remaining features of the API as well as how the API can be leveraged to work with other AquaQ technologies.

 ## Implimentation with TorQ FSP